-I run half of the Regional “Difficult Asthma” service at Southampton.
-This involves a weekly clinic and takes Tertiary referrals from a large catchment area covering Hampshire, Dorset, Wiltshire, Isle of Wight, West Sussex and Berkshire.
-I also provide the majority of the inpatient cover for asthmatic patients at Southampton.
+Dr Kurukulaaratchy runs half of the regional difficult asthma service at Southampton, which takes referrals from a large catchment area covering Hampshire, Dorset, Wiltshire, the Isle of Wight, West Sussex and Berkshire.
+He holds a weekly clinic, and well as seeing asthmatic patients who are in hospital in Southampton.

-I contribute to the Tertiary referral Allergy clinics that run at Southampton and on the Isle of Wight, doing one clinic at each location per week.
-These take referrals from a wide catchment area as outlined above.
+The tertiary referral allergy clinics run in Southampton and on the Isle of Wight, and Dr Kurukulaaratchy holds one clinic at each location per week.

 Awards and prizes

 The respiratory centre won the Hospital Heroes 'Going for Gold' award in 2008.

 Dr Kurukulaaratchy is actively involved in the Isle of Wight asthma and allergy research programme, linked to the academic respiratory unit at Southampton, and has been a co-investigator in several projects.

 - Ogbuanu IU, Karmaus W, Arshad SH, Kurukulaaratchy RJ, Ewart S. Effect of breastfeeding duration on lung function at age 10 years: a prospective birth cohort study.Thorax 2009: 64 (1); 62-6.

 - Arshad SH, Karmaus W, Kurukulaaratchy R, Sadeghnejad A, Huebner M, Ewart S. Polymorphisms in Interleukin-13 and GATA3 genes and the development of eczema during childhood.
 Br J Dermatol 2008: 158 (6):1315-22.